OliverBrotchie/ob/docs/README.md

 # OB Website

-This folder will host the website + changelog of OB, You can find it live [here](oliverbrotchie.github.io)!
+This folder will host OB's changelog and website.
+You can find it live [here](oliverbrotchie.github.io)!